kaisersoftapps/docs/docs/script-master/index.md

 [Web Triggers](./web-triggers/index.md) are "Forge backend FaaS function" - JavaScript functions running on the Forge backend that respond to HTTP requests.
 Key features include:

 - No User Authentication Required: Web Triggers can be run without user authentication, making them accessible via their URL.
-- Communication with Jira: The URL can communicate with Jira or Confluence on behalf of the app using the `useApp()` method.
+- Communication with Application: User can communicate with Jira or Confluence on behalf of the app using the `api.useApp()` method.

 ## Examples